How to recognise and treat kissing spine

 Treating kissing spine

-Once the horse is diagnosed and it is confirmed that it is suffering from kissing spine the treatment can begin.
-In the early stages a period of rest will give relief, but the problem often returns when the horse is being ridden again.
+Once the horse is diagnosed and it's confirmed that they're suffering from kissing spine the treatment can begin.
+In the early stages, a period of rest will give relief, but the problem often returns when the horse is being ridden again.
 A course of physiotherapy is then often tried to help solve the issue.

-If all else fails then surgery is an option where the bony spurs are removed and the overall success is generally good so long as a good rehabilitation programme is followed.
+If all else fails then surgery is an option where the bone spurs are removed.
+This procedure is usually very successful, providing that you follow a quality rehabilitation programme.

-Kissing spine often affects top performance horses who, after treatment, generally make good horses for the less competitive rider who just wants a good all-rounder or a happy hacker.
+Kissing spine often affects top performance horses who, after treatment, generally make good horses for the less competitive riders who just want a good all-rounder or a happy hacker.